Ayms/torrent-live/README.md

 	node freerider.js magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e findspiesonly

+Or, more recommended, you can use the dynamic blocklist that we maintain following the method defined in the study that is not easy for anybody to continuously run.

 ## File conversion

 If you need to convert a file you can use applications like VLC, but the converted file might be broken, we usually follow what is indicated in the Links section of [Peersm](http://www.peersm.com), 'Adding and audio/video - simple way' and run the specified 'very intuitive' command to convert into a webm format.
 Another advantage of doing this is that the file will be formatted for adaptive streaming and if it is seeded people will be able to download and stream it anonymously using [Peersm application](http://www.peersm.com)